dheerajkallakuri/ImageSummarize/README.md

 ## Running the Image Summarizer App

-An **Image Summarizer Generator App** is provided to interactively generate captions for images.
+An **Image Summarizer Generator App** is provided to generate captions for images interactively.
 To run the app:
 1. Navigate to the `app` folder.
 2. Run the `app.py` file using the command:
    ```